Jebbs/DSFML/README.md

 DSFML is a D static binding of SFML, which let's you use SFML in your D program.
 DSFML attempts to be as compatible with SFML as possible, but does so in a D way by using new D semanics, as well as avoiding raw pointers.

+*Important Notice:* A new version of DSFML is currently being worked on and is very nearly done.
+Please check it out in the experimental branch [here](https://github.com/Jebbs/DSFML/tree/Experimental).
+This branch has many improvements over the current branch and will soon be replacing it.

 Compiling a project using DSFML